Hands on: Withings Steel HR Sport review

 This should be comfortable to wear to bed too considering it's light and not very big.

-The biggest upgrade on the Withings Steel HR Sport is called Fitness Level, which uses a VO2 max rating that the watch will be able to work out from a variety of stats when you're out running.
+But the biggest upgrade on the Withings Steel HR Sport is called Fitness Level, which uses a VO2 max (your maximal oxygen consumption) rating that the watch will be able to estimate from a variety of stats when you're out running.
 It will take stats like heart rate and pace into account to give you an overall score for a clearer picture of your fitness.

 That's something we've yet to be able to test, but we'll be sure to put it through its paces when it comes to our full review.